orbicube/sorcle/README.md

 # sorcle
 pyglet program to draw a spinning wheel, grabbing a list of names from a public Google Sheet file.
-Primarily designed for usage as an OBS Game Source.
+Primarily designed for usage as an OBS source.
 ## Installation
 Add a [Google API key with Google Sheets enabled](https://console.cloud.google.com/apis/api/sheets.googleapis.com/) to `settings.toml`.
 ### Python (3.11+)